explorable-viz/esop2025/author-response/response.md

   "what").
 We will expand that closing discussion to include this point and perhaps a simple example similar to yours.
 - _Presentation of demBy via inference rules_.
-Yes, demBy can also be expressed in more traditional algorithmic form, but presenting it in this form indeed helps in the proof of Proposition 3.18, as suggested by the reviewer [expand].
+Yes, demBy can also be expressed in more traditional algorithmic form, but presenting it in this form indeed helps in the proof of Proposition 3.18, which proceeds by induction over a derivation in the inference rules.
-- "The rule extends gave me a hard time, i.e., what does $H = {\alpha: Y}$ mean?
-H is "added" to a graph $G' = (V', E')$...". $H$ here is a (sub)graph with verties $\alpha$ and $Y$ and with edges from $\alpha$ to every vertex in $Y$.
-Somehow the explanation of this got swallowed during editing and we will add it back.
+- _demBy extends rule_.
+The $H = {\alpha: Y}$ notation should have instead used the "star graph" notation introduced in 4.2.2.
 - _Concrete runs of algorithms_.
 Fig. 6 was intended to illustrate a concrete run of `suff`, showing how edges are copied from the original graph to the slice; we will make this clearer (for example by indicating which `suff` is being applied in each subfigure).